-I remember sitting in my fourth grade classroom.
+I remember sitting in my fourth-grade classroom.
 My teacher had just finished reading Charlotte’s Web.
 Several students had tears streaming down their faces.
 I will never forget how Mrs. Jones explained that a good book will often make you laugh out loud and cry.
 Charlotte’s Web will do just that.

 Charlotte’s Web tells about a young girl named Fern Arable who lovingly takes care of a piglet, naming him Wilbur.
 Wilbur is sold to Fern’s uncle, Homer Zuckerman.
 Wilbur feels lonely in his new home until a friendly spider named Charlotte welcomes him.
 The two become fast friends.
-When Charlotte overhears Zuckerman say he is going slaughter Wilbur, she begins weaving praises about Wilbur in her web.
+When Charlotte overhears Zuckerman say he is going to slaughter Wilbur, she begins weaving praises about Wilbur in her web.
 Her webs attract publicity among Zuckerman’s neighbors.
 Soon Charlotte’s webs with their inscriptions become famous.
 Because of this, Wilbur goes to the county fair accompanied by Charlotte and a rat named Templeton, who helps find inspirational words for Charlotte to weave.

 Seven Activities to Use with the Book

 #1 ~ Spider Life Cycle